lecturers-without-borders/docs_images_maps/README.md

 # Content
-Here we gather formal open documents, images for presentations, maps for sharing with colleagues, NGOs and collaborators of our project "Lecturers without borders".
+Here we gather open documents about "Lecturers without borders", images for presentations, maps for sharing with colleagues, NGOs and collaborators of our project "Lecturers without borders".
 Main content is from the website of our project https://scied.network/ Work in progress on Code of conduct and formal collaborative documents.